M66B/FairEmail/FAQ.md

 Less likely is  that you are synchronizing too many folders.
 This can also happen due to abruptly losing connectivity resulting in not properly closed connections.

-So, double check the password or reduce the number of folders to synchronize.
+So, double check the password or reduce the number of folders to synchronize, see also [this FAQ](#user-content-faq24).

 <br />